Alakshendra99/Chitralekha/ReadMe.md

 <br>
 Author: **Alakshendra Singh**
 <br>
-Github Hosted Static Website of Emerging Company in Emebedded Systems, Renewable Energy and IoT.
-This is website for **Suavy Technologies Private Limited**.
+Github Hosted Static Website of Emerging Company in Embedded Systems, Renewable Energy and IoT.
+This is a website for **Suavy Technologies Private Limited**.